echeran/smile-of-murugan/webbook/chapter06.md

 Cultivated Fields.

 5. *Pālai* Wasteland
-sponds to the hills; domestic life and patient waiting of the wife is described under *mullai* or forest (and pastures); anxiety and impatient waiting under *neytal* or seashore; infidelity of the man under *marutam* or agricultural tracts; and elopement and separation under *pālai* or wasteland.

 As we may see, considering both *kaḷavu* and *kaṟpu,* pre-marital and wedded (plus extramarital) love, and both well-matched and